 This budding literary genre is, therefore, part canteen conversation, part feuilleton, part diary and part text message.
 Welcome to the blog of the Jewish Museum Berlin.

-Please write your comments, suggestions, and critique to email@example.com.
+Please write your comments, suggestions or criticism to email@example.com.